 ‘Market Management Systems Access Procedure’ is a reference to AEMO’s Market Management Systems Access Procedure, Policy 02113.

 ‘Special Sites’ is a reference to the ‘Special and Technology Related sites’ supporting document and published ‘List of Special and Technology Related Sites’ within the NEM.

+‘MSS Procedure’ is a reference to the ‘Minimum Services Specification’ procedure.

 ‘Service Level Procedure’ is a reference to this document.